-I love science and podcasts so I decided to combine the two.
-I co-host the Scicomm Podcast with Dr. Mike.
-We discuss interesting topics in science, scicomm and career development, and we also feature interviews with talented scicomm people that we've met through social media.
+I love science and podcasts so I combined my passions by co-hosting the Scicomm Podcast with Dr. Mike in 2016.
+Our podcast covered interesting topics in science, scicomm and career development.
+We also interviewed talented scicommers who are creating new and exciting ways to communicate science to the public.
 If you're interested in learning how to get into scicomm or need new project ideas, this is the podcast for you!

 In SciComm episode 14, we discuss the new research surrounding toxins found in the Ornamental Baboom Tarantula.
 We talk about how these toxins may be used in the future to provide pain relief without the side effects currently associated with drugs like Lidocaine.
 We also look at how other creatures may be utilised as they also synthesise their own form of toxins and also how the receptors of these peptides may shed light on the functional role them play in pain.